duleorlovic/aws_tips/README.md

 ```

 To move data you should use Aws DataSync (migrating by syncing, not one step),
-Transfer Family.
+Transfer Family is used when copying using network takes more than a week.
 For streaming use Amazon Kinesis Data Streams and Firehose.
-For
-offline Snowcone, snowball and snowmobile (for exabytes).
-Most cost optimal is
+For offline: Snowcone (hdd), snowball edge (ssd) and snowmobile (for exabytes).
-to transfer on premises data to multiple Snowball edge storage optimized devices
+Most cost optimal is to transfer on premises data to multiple Snowball edge
-and copy to Amazon S3 and create lifecycle policy to transition the data into
+storage optimized devices and copy to Amazon S3 and create lifecycle policy to
-AWS Glacier Currently, there is no way of uploading objects directly to S3
+transition the data into AWS Glacier Currently, there is no way of uploading
-Glacier using a Snowball Edge.
+objects directly to S3 Glacier using a Snowball Edge.
 https://aws.amazon.com/blogs/storage/using-aws-snowball-to-migrate-data-to-amazon-s3-glacier-for-long-term-storage/
 AWS SMS server migration service does not have relation to shownball edge
 (distractor).

 For hybrid service you can use Aws Direct Connect (dedicated network connection
-to AWS from on premise center) or aws Storage gateway (used to migrate data, ie
+to AWS from on premise center) or AWS Storage gateway (used to connect data, ie
-store on premise-data in an existing amazon S3 bucket, ie mount as NTF to AWS).
+store on premise-data in an existing amazon S3 bucket, ie mount as NTF which
+uses s3 file gateway - it is using s3 to store, but also the cache for local
+most used files).
 Those can not extend the VPC network.
+Use case could be: disaster recovery,
+backup, tiered storage, on-premises cache and low-latency file access.

+Amazon FSx is service to launch high performance file system to aws, for example
+smb or ntfs, and it is backedup daily to s3.
+FSx for Lustre (linux cluster) for machine learning, high performance computing
+hpc (ssd, hdd options) can be used on premises through vpn or direct connect.

 AWS Outposts is service that offers the same AWS infrastructure to any
 datacenter, so you can extend your VPC into the on-premises data center, and you